Filtration Reduction and Completeness in Jump-Diffusion Models: Preliminaries

 \section{Preliminaries}

 This section collects some basic facts from the theory of stochastic processes with jumps utilized in the subsequent sections.
-Although some of this material{} is basic, these results allow us to{} present the key ideas in a form{} that facilitates the understanding of the more complex{} cases that follow.
-We start with several definitions. \begin{defn} (\emph{Counting Process}) A stochastic process $N=(N(t),t\in\mR_{+})$ defined on some probability space is a \textbf{counting process} if it satisfies the following properties: \\ (i) its paths are a.s. right-continuous and piecewise constant; \\ (ii) $N(0)=0;$\\ (iii) For each $t\in\mR$, $\D N(t)=0$ or $\D N(t)=1$ a.s. \\ where $\D N(t)\coloneqq N(t)-N(t-)$. \end{defn}
+Although some of this material is basic, these results allow us to{} present the key ideas in a form{} that facilitates the understanding of the more complex{} cases that follow.
+We assume familiarity with the notions of counting processes, the Poisson process, the compound Poisson process and the standard Brownian motion.

-\begin{defn} (\emph{Poisson Process}) Given a filtered probability space $(\W,\cF,\mF,\mP)$ and a real number $\l>0$, a counting process $N$ is a \textbf{Poisson process} with intensity $\l$ with respect to the filtration $\mF$ if it satisfies the following three properties: \\ (i) $N$ is $\mF$-adapted; \\ (ii) for all $s\leq t$, the random variable $N(t)-N(s)$ is independent of $\cF_{s};$\\ (iii) for all $s\leq t$, the conditional distribution of the increment $N(t)-N(s)$ is given by